Force Plates 101: What are they and why are they used?

 Proper use and consistent setup of force plates are essential for collecting valid and reliable data.
 Critical factors include:

-- Mobility and setup: ForceDecks technology is portable, making them ideal for taking to different settings, such as preseason camps, away games, and clinics.
-However, the hardware should be set up in a suitable location each time, most importantly with a solid and consistent surface below it.
+• Mobility and Setup: ForceDecks technology is portable, making it ideal for use across different settings, such as preseason camps, away games and clinics.
+However, the hardware should be set up in a suitable location each time, most importantly on a solid and consistent surface.

-- Calibration: Factory-standard calibration means plates should not need calibrating regularly in the field.
-Users should, however, check plates are set up correctly and reporting force correctly.
-Users can verify this by measuring a known load (of at least 50kg/100lb), although there will also be variation in standard weight plates.
+• Calibration: Factory-standard calibration means plates should not need regular field calibration.
+Practitioners should, however, check that the plates are set up correctly and reporting force accurately.
+Practitioners can verify this by measuring a known load (of at least 50kg/100lb), although there will also be variation in standard weight plates.

-- Testing protocol: Use a consistent test protocol for repeatability across trials, individuals, and days.
+• Testing Protocol: Use a consistent test protocol for repeatability across trials, athletes and days.
 VALD provides an extensive testing protocol library in its Knowledge Base.

-- Quiet pre-jump period: Although this falls within the testing protocol, it is such an important point that it is worth reiterating by itself!
+• Quiet Pre-Jump Period: Although this falls within the testing protocol, it is such an important point that it is worth reiterating on its own.
 Accurate body mass measurement before the jump is crucial for subsequent analysis.
-Therefore, ensure this is accurate by having the individual standing still immediately prior to the jump.
+Therefore, ensure this is accurate by having the athlete stand still immediately prior to the jump.

 Selecting Force Plates Tests